Elizabeth Pelton

-Elizabeth Anne Pelton (born November 26, 1993) is an American former competitive swimmer and multi FINA world champion.
+Elizabeth Anne Pelton (born November 26, 1993) is a former American competitive swimmer, multi FINA world champion, multi NCCA Champion, and 4x former American Record holder.
+Pelton also secured NCAA Swimmer of the Year, NCAA Swimmer of the Meet, Pac-12 Swimmer of the Year, Pac-12 Freshman of the Year and Pac-12 Swimmer of the Meet honors her freshman year of college.

 Personal

 Pelton is an American swimmer and multiple FINA World Champion.
 She has been competing against at the world's best since 2009, at the age of 15.
-Pelton grew up in Fairfield, CT and swam for the Wilton Wahoos before moving to swim at Badger Swim Club in Larchmont, NY under esteemed coach John Collins.
-In 2006, Pelton moved to Baltimore, MD to swim with North Baltimore Aquatic Club, one of the most elite swim programs in the world.
+Pelton grew up in Fairfield, Connecticut and swam for the Wilton Wahoos before moving to swim at Badger Swim Club in Larchmont, New York under esteemed coach John Collins.
+In 2006, Pelton moved to Baltimore to swim with North Baltimore Aquatic Club, one of the most elite swim programs in the world.
 She trained with Paul Yetter, as well as Bob Bowman, coaches who produced Michael Phelps and Katie Hoff, among the other multiple Olympians from that site.
-Pelton trained at the T2 Aquatics Swim Club in 2012 in Naples, FL, under Paul Yetter.
+Pelton trained at the T2 Aquatics Swim Club in 2012 in Naples, Florida, under Paul Yetter.
 After 2012, Pelton began her college career at the University of California Berkeley, swimming under the 2012 head London Olympic Swimming Team Women's coach, Teri McKeever.
 McKeever has produced multiple olympians, in particular, the most decorated female Olympian in history, Natalie Coughlin.
 Some others included are Dana Vollmer, Emily Silver, Caitlin Leverenz, Rachel Bootsma, Kathleen Baker, and Sara Isokovic.
 Pelton recently announced her official retirement from the sport at the 2016 Swimming Olympic Trials in Omaha, Nebraska.
 Pelton is a current student at UC Berkeley.
-Elizabeth comes from a swimming family with her older brother Gregory swimming for Harvard, sister Mary who swims for University of Virginia, and younger brother William swimming for North Baltimore Aquatic Club.
+Elizabeth comes from a swimming family with her older brother Gregory swimming for Harvard, sister Mary who swims for University of Virginia, and younger brother William also swimming University of California - Berkeley.
 Her father also swam for Pittsburgh and is an MD at Columbia Medicine School.

 High school

 At the 2009 U.S. Nationals and World Championship Trials, Pelton placed second in the 100-meter backstroke, 200-meter backstroke, and 200-meter individual medley, earning berths on the U.S. national team for the 2009 World Aquatics Championships in Rome.
 Pelton opted not to compete in the 200-meter individual medley in Rome because of a scheduling conflict with the 100-meter backstroke, and was replaced by Ariana Kukors for the event.
 Pelton also opted to swim the 50-meter backstroke at the World Championships.

 At the 2009 FINA World Championships, Pelton placed sixth in the 200-meter backstroke (2:08.04), 13th in the 100-meter backstroke (1:00.51), and 22nd in the 50-meter backstroke (28.86).
-Additionally, Pelton swam the backstroke leg of the 4x100-meter medley relay preliminaries, but the U.S. team did not advance to the final.
+Additionally, Pelton swam the backstroke leg of the 4x100-meter medley relay preliminaries.